About Us Contact Shop

 I know this sounds cheesy, but it’s true.
 You need to understand your why.

-Once you find your why, you’re more likely to actually stick to it because a “why” is always important to you.
+Once you find your why, you’re more likely to actually stick to it because a “why” will always be important to you.

-And this could be anything from “I deserve to live in a clean home” to “I want my family and myself to feel relaxed in the home they live in.”
+And this could be anything from “I deserve to live in a clean home” to “I want my family to feel relaxed in the home they live in.”

 It’s up to you to find that why, but once you do, it’s a great hack for keeping your home under control.